 In a nutshell, Account Based Marketing (ABM) is a marketing tactic that flips the traditional sales funnel on its head.
-With ABM, B2B marketers don’t reach out to a wide audience, convert a small segment of that audience as leads, and then move these leads down a funnel.
-Instead, they start by identifying key accounts they want to target, and move backwards from there.
+With ABM, B2B marketers don’t reach out to a wide audience, convert a small audience segment as leads, and then move these leads down a funnel.
+Instead, they start by identifying key accounts they want to target and move backward from there.

 The way we look at it, ABM is a strategic way of taking your personalization efforts to the next level.
-You’re already segmenting your email list, and crafting personalized email campaigns that are targeted to your different buckets of leads.
-Why not take it a step further, and deal with each account on an individual basis?
+You’re already segmenting your email list and crafting personalized email campaigns that are targeted to your different buckets of leads.
+Why not take it a step further, and deal with each account individually?

 Account Based Marketing vs. Account Based Selling vs Account Based Prospecting

 What’s the difference between Account Based Marketing, Account Based Selling, and Account Based Prospecting?
 The first two terms are essentially the same thing; that’s the act of first identifying key accounts, then attempting to sell to them using a 100% personalized pitch.
 Account Based Prospecting, on the other hand, simply deals with the first step of the process.
 Finally, there’s also the term “Key Account Marketing”; this is less widely used, but it refers to the same thing as ABM.

 Companies that use ABM strategies enjoy shorter sales cycles and find it easier to retain their customers.
 They can also align their marketing and sales teams more effectively, and stand out from their competitors.
 Read on to find out more!